SiddhaK17/turtle-coordinate-race-simulator/README.md

 ## 🚀 Key Highlights

-- **🎯 Player-Centric Interaction** – Engage directly with the simulation by betting on your chosen turtle before the race begins.
+- **🎯 Player Centric Interaction** – Engage directly with the simulation by betting on your chosen turtle before the race begins.
 - **🌈 Distinct Visual Design** – Each turtle has a dedicated lane and unique shell color for easy visual tracking.
 - **⚡ Dynamic Randomized Motion** – Movement distances per frame are randomly generated, ensuring unpredictability.
-- **📐 True Coordinate-Based Positioning** – Utilizes a precise 2D Cartesian coordinate system for race setup and progression tracking.
+- **📐 True Coordinate Based Positioning** – Utilizes a precise 2D Cartesian coordinate system for race setup and progression tracking.
 - **🔁 Infinite Replay Value** – Every race produces a unique outcome thanks to random motion logic.
 - **🧩 Structured & Readable Logic** – The program is divided into clear setup, execution, and result phases for maintainability.
-- **💻 Lightweight & Dependency-Free** – Runs natively on Python’s standard library — no external installations required.
+- **💻 Lightweight & Dependency Free** – Runs natively on Python’s standard library.
+Therefore no external installations required.

 ---